Steve Rowell

 – John Ruskin, 1888, The Storm Cloud of the Nineteenth Century.

 We are forever entangled with our own destructive potential.
 Britain, home of the industrial revolution and the first computer, is the landscape featured.
 As a former empire, its misapplied inventions have spawned a global acceleration of doom.
-Recursive cascades are events which start small and grow, exponentially, in the form of a runaway feedback loop.
-Control is lost when a recursive cascade event is underway, meaning that everything in its path is overwhelmed, undermined, or deleted.
-The conclusion of a recursive cascade within an ecosystem is disruption, adaptation, then evolution.
-Within a species it usually results in extinction.
+The work is structured around a journey that begins in melancholy and entropy, moving sequentially toward the hopeful perspective of the Overview Effect.

 Humans Lived Here Once

-22:00 HD single channel video with 5.1 sound, computer numerical control (CNC) router carved styrofoam model of NASA photograph AS17-148-22727 “The Blue Marble”, blue styrofoam dust
+22:00 HD single channel video with 5.1 sound, CNC router carved styrofoam model of NASA photograph AS17-148-22727 “The Blue Marble”, blue styrofoam dust

 2017 (Oxford edit) /2021 (final edit)